Things To Do In Dubai

 Souk Madinat Jumeirah is a shopping mall built like traditional Arabic souks with stands, barrows, and wind towers.
 But everything else about it is modern.
 International luxury brands, restaurants, cafes, and entertainment centers like Madinat Theatre.

 The souk is part of Madinat Jumeirah resort on Jumeirah beach.
 From here, you will get a great view of Burj Al Arab.
-A 5-kilometer-long Venetian-style canal runs along the resort connecting various hotels.
+A 5-kilometer-long Venetian-style canal runs along the resort, connecting various hotels.
 You can take a leisurely trip through this canal on an Abra — a traditional Arabic boat used to ferry people.
 The walls of the souk are earth-colored, and the wooden ceiling is adorned with antique chandeliers.
 You might have to walk more than expected because getting lost in the winding maze-like alley is easy.

 This is an old-style souk built in the modern part of Dubai.
 One of the many interesting shopping malls in Dubai.
 Visit it for the experience and shopping opportunity.

-26. Ski Dubai – Snow-time fun
+26. Ski Dubai – Snow Time Fun

 From dunes to snow slopes, Dubai can take you from blazing heat to sub-zero temperatures in no time.
 Meticulous care keeps the inside temperature between -1 and 2 degrees Celsius.
 Try out skiing.
 It’s one of the ‘coolest’ things to do in Dubai.
 Play in the snow, slide down the tube, and roll in a Zorb ball.